Simplicity Is Beauty

 A lot of designs also use earth tones that are easy on the eyes.

-What's smart about the use of these neutral tones is that designers like to use striking colors to highlight their point.
+The smart thing about the use of these neutral tones is that designers like to use striking colors to highlight their point.
 In a background that is full of neutral tones, the eyes will naturally navigate towards the more vivid colors.

 Using these basic elements of color design, designers can achieve their goal of directing viewers' attention exactly where they want it.